 Pyometra is a bacterial infection in the uterus of dogs.
 It is a serious and frequently life-threatening condition that requires prompt treatment.

-The risk of Pyometra is highest in dogs that have not been spayed or that are on any type of hormone-based therapy.
-Pyometra may be seen in young to middle-aged dogs, but it is most common in older dogs.
+The risk of pyometra is highest in intact dogs or dogs on any hormone-based therapy.
+Pyometra is most likely in young to middle-aged dogs, but it is most common in older dogs.
 It usually develops about 1-2 months after an estrus (or heat) cycle.

-The uterine wall becomes thickened and engorged after many years of heat cycles, making it more prone to bacterial infection from bacteria that are normally present in the vagina.
+After years of heat cycles, the uterine wall becomes thickened and engorged.
+That makes it susceptible to bacterial infection from bacteria usually present in the vagina.

 In an open pyometra, the cervix is open, and the dog will have a vaginal discharge.
-In a closed pyometra, the cervix is closed, and there is no vaginal discharge.
+In a closed pyometra, the closed cervix prevents vaginal discharge.